 There is a reason that the market or industry works the way that it does – so don’t try and outguess the market.
 Be aware that the right product at the wrong time will be a failure.

-Try to identify small, meaningful innovations or find narrow poorly serviced niches.
+Try to identify small, meaningful innovations or find narrow poorly serviced niche.
 These will be far more successful than trying to make a big leap into the unknown.

 When starting out it is critical to understand how much you can afford.
 What will you have after pooling cash savings and contributions from family and friends?